ubuntu-robotics/turtlebot3c-ubuntu-core/README.md

 ### Build the gadget snap

-Build the gadget snap with snapcraft
+Build the gadget snap with snapcraft:

 ```
 cd pi-gadget